oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * added Aaron Parecki to acknowledgements
 * renamed section headers to be more explicit
 * use more specific term "JWT authorization grant"
+* changed name to "OAuth Identity and Authorization Chaining Across Domains"
 * move use cases to appendix and add continuous integration use case

 -00